yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/Flashing.rst

 '''Enabling Failsafe Mode'''

 This is done by removing the power, and pressing and holding the reset button while returning power.
-Within a few seconds the PWR LED starts flashing slowly (once second on, one second off).
+Within a few seconds the PWR LED starts flashing slowly (one second on, one second off).
 Once the LED is flashing the reset button can be released.

 '''TFTP Installation notes'''